Study in USA — Start Your Journey to Study Abroad

 To apply for a student visa (typically an F-1 visa) to study in the USA as an international student, follow these steps:

-• Receive Form I-20: Once accepted by a SEVIS-approved school in the USA, you will receive a Form I-20 from the institution’s Designated School Official (DSO).
-This form is required for the visa application process.
+1. Receive Form I-20: Once accepted by a SEVIS-approved school in the USA, you will receive a Form I-20 from the institution's Designated School Official (DSO).

-• Pay SEVIS Fee: Before applying for a visa, pay the SEVIS I-901 fee online and keep the payment receipt, as you’ll need it for your visa interview.
+2. Pay SEVIS Fee: Pay the SEVIS I-901 fee online and keep the payment receipt for your interview.

-• Pay Visa Application Fee: Pay the non-refundable visa application fee, as required by the embassy or consulate.
-Keep the receipt as proof of payment.
+5. Pay Visa Application Fee: Pay the non-refundable visa application fee and keep the receipt.

 • Valid passport